In this article we will be looking at the cost of replacing a standard roof and if it is possible to get a grant for your new roof.

 Getting a grant for your roof is possible, but there are a lot of hurdles in the way.
 You need to qualify and meet a certain criterion.
 The work will usually need to be deemed essential, then even if these requirements are met funding may still not be available.

 If you don’t qualify there are other options.
 The best thing to do is discuss this with a local roofer.
 They will have had many previous customers in a similar position.
-This means they may be able to offer advice on solutions other customers have used.
+This means they may be able to offer advice, and solutions other customers have used.